JarkkoPar/Utility_AI_GDExtension/tutorial/Tutorial_1.md

 How frequently you run this loop depends on your game.
 For a real-time game your AI agents will likely be running it a few times a second.
 For a turn-based game you will likely run it for a unit once at the beginning of its turn.

+## AI cannot have intelligence without a goal

+What should the AI sense, think and act about then?
+You likely have some goals for the AI in your game.
+In a shooter game - or most games in general - the goal of the AI enemies is usually to kill the player or slow the player down.
+In a tactical shooter, some enemies may have goals such as healing and keeping their team mates alive, keeping the player on the move, and so on.
+Once you know the goals of your AI entities, it will be easier to plan what behaviours and actions they should take to reach their goals.

+Let's examine the tactical shooter example a bit more.
+Usually in these games you have AI enemies that have different roles, for example:

+ * Defenders that try and keep the player from reaching a certain position
+ * Attackers, who charge the player
+ * Flankers, who try to flank the player
+ * Medics, who heal their team mates
+ * Ambushers that wait for the player and try and surprise them

+These roles have some shared goals (for example the ever present "kill the player") but their strategies to achieve these goals may be different.
+They also have unique goals specific to their role:

+ * The defenders can have the goal of keeping the player away from the position they are defending and should not wander far away from the position.
+ * The Attackers, on the other hand, would have the goal of making the player move.
+They would achieve this by moving towards the player while attacking and thus forcing the player to change positions.
+ * The Flankers would be much like the Attackers, but they would approach the player while avoiding the player's line-of-sight.
+ * The Medics have the goal of keeping their team mates alive.
+A secondary goal could be to act like a Defender if all the other team members are in good health.
+ * The Ambushers have the goal of surprising the player with an unexpected attack.
+They would act like defenders, but they would seek a position to defend that is some distance away from the player's position, towards the the player's goal.
+They would keep hidden in the position until they can surprise the player.
+Once discovered they would either become Attackers or Defenders.

+Once you have a clearer picture of the goals you need for your AI entities, you can start thinking about behaviours that they need to achieve their goals.

 ## At what detail level does our AI think?